 - surgery – if none of these methods is suitable, the stone may need to be removed using traditional surgery.
 This will require a cut in your back to access your kidney and ureter to remove the stone.

 For most people with recurrent calcium stones, a combination of drinking enough fluids, avoiding urinary infections, and specific treatment with medications will significantly reduce or stop new stone formation.

-Certain drugs such as thiazide diuretics or indapamide reduce calcium excretion and decrease the chance of another calcium stone.
-Potassium citrate (Hydralyte, Pedialyte, Urocit-K), or citric juices are used to supplement thiazide treatment and are used by themselves for some conditions where the urine is too acidic.
+Certain medications such as thiazide diuretics or indapamide reduce calcium excretion and decrease the chance of another calcium stone.
+Potassium citrate (such as Hydralyte, Pedialyte and Urocit-K) or citric juices are used to supplement thiazide treatment and are used by themselves for some conditions where the urine is too acidic.

-For people who have a high level of uric acid in their urine, or who make uric acid stones, the drug allopurinol will usually stop the formation of new stones.
+For people who have a high level of uric acid in their urine, or who make uric acid stones, the medication allopurinol will usually stop the formation of new stones.